 You've probably already written your book, but it may not be formatted properly.
 We now have self-publishing tips and Free Templates for Microsoft Word, Word Perfect, Open Office, Pages or just about any other word processor.
-Download and use these to format your files properly.
+Download and use these to format your files properly before beginning the book publishing process.

 Maybe you typed it into a word processor (like Microsoft Word) using the standard 'Letter size' paper, but you want your book to be printed on half-size paper.
 Don't worry.
 There's an easy way to change it, without re-typing the entire book.
 First, use a copy of your Word file, putting the original in a safe place.
 Then open the copy and select "File > Page Setup".
 On the "Margins" tab, make sure it says "Apply to: Whole Document".
 Choose the "Paper" tab and change the paper size to 5.5" x 8.5".
 Go back to the "Margins" tab and change all 4 margins.
 While we recommend .75 on all 4 sides, the minimum should be: .5 for Top, Left and Right, and .75 for Bottom, to leave space for your page numbers.
 Hit "OK" and Word will reformat your book.
 Now, you'll have to go through the entire book, page-by-page, to fix any awkward breaks that may have been created.

 There are two basic styles of type: "serif" and "sans serif".
 "Serifs" are those tiny tails Most books use a serif font for the body copy, like Times, in 10 or 11 pt., and a bold sans serif font for headlines and chapter titles.
 If your audience is older, you may want to use a slightly larger font to make it easier for them to read.
 It's your work, so when publishing a book yourself, the final decision lies with you.
 You can use whatever font you'd like, but there are certain accepted standards, and you should think twice before deviating from the norm.